 Usually, when a candidate is applying for JAMB UTME or admission to a tertiary institution (University, Polytechnics, Colleges of Education) but do not have his or her O’level results ready or is waiting for the release of his/her O’ level result, such student is usually allowed to indicate that he or she is still awaiting the release of his/her O’level result.
 Such a student or candidate is often referred to as “Awaiting Result” candidate.

 Many candidates are of the opinion that they may be disqualified or may not receive the kind of consideration they would have received if they have provided their O’level results.
 Some even think there is no need to apply for JAMB UTME or admission using awaiting results as you stand to be disqualified out rightly.

 Related Post: All You Should Know About Combining O’Level Results

 Most schools usually give awaiting result candidates time to make available their O’ level results once the concerned Examination bodies have released the results for that particular admission year.
-It takes these examination bodies up to 2 to 3 months to release results of candidates who participated in their exams.
-This implies that any examination taken after July of any year will not be relevant for admission in that same year as the admission process for that year would have been concluded before the release of the results.
+It takes these examination bodies up to normally about 1 month to release the results of candidates who participated in their exams.

 You can only be disqualified or not considered for admission as an awaiting result candidate only when you have failed to provide your O’level result within the time frame given by the school you applied to for admission.